dataluscorp/browser/tools/sanitizer/docs/asan_nightly.rst

-   If you run in an environment with any sorts of additional security restrictions (e.g. custom process sandboxing), please make sure that your /tmp directory is writable and the shipped ``llvm-symbolizer`` binary is executable from within the Firefox process.
+   If you run in an environment with any sorts of additional security restrictions (e.g. custom process sandboxing), please make sure that your /tmp directory is writable and the shipped ``llvm-symbolizer`` binary is executable from within the Datalus process.

 Preferences
 ~~~~~~~~~~~